gabriel-jj/dsiprojects/project_1/README.md

 ## Gabriel Choo, SG DSI 14

 ### Problem Statement
-The participation rate of ACT has decreased from year 2017 to 2018, in contrast to SAT which increases from year 2017 to 2018.
-In order to boost it's market share in the various states, what strategies can be implemented to encourage the graduates of that state to take the ACT college admission test?
+The participation rate of SAT has generally been lower than ACT in 2017 and 2018.
+In order to boost it's market share in the various states, what strategies can be implemented to encourage the graduates of that state to take the SAT college admission test?

 ### Executive Summary